-After ruling that CalSavers was not an ERISA plan, the court went on to hold that the statute creating the program was not preempted by ERISA because it did not interfere with existing ERISA plans or impose additional on ERISA plans.
+After ruling that CalSavers was not an ERISA plan, the court went on to hold that the statute creating the program was not preempted by ERISA because it did not interfere with existing ERISA plans or impose additional requirements on ERISA plans.
 Indeed, the statute only applied if there were no ERISA plan.
-[Update: In a unanimous decision, the Ninth Circuit agreed with the District Court ruling that "CalSavers is not an ERISA plan because it is established and maintained by the State" and does not "interfere with ERISA's core purposes."
-78]
+(The plaintiffs have appealed the decision to the Ninth Circuit.)